 When the applied reverse bias voltage is very large, the kinetic energy of the carriers after passing through the depletion zone is so high that after the electrons in the conduction band collide with the carriers, new free electrons are generated, which is the so-called avalanche effect.
 The avalanche diode has high sensitivity and large frequency bandwidth and can be used to detect weak light signals, but its dark current is larger than that of a photomultiplier tube.

 The above briefly introduces several commonly used photodetectors.
 The photodiode can be integrated with the optical chip to detect optical signals.
 The detector on the chip will be introduced in detail later.

-We are Neon, are a professional photodetector manufacturer.
+We are Neon, a professional photodetector manufacturer.
 If you want to learn more about photodetector, please visit our website.
 If you need to buy a high-quality photodetector, please contact us.